 Any Recommendation for books?

-Unfortunately, I do not have any recommendation for book published in English.
+Unfortunately, I do NOT have any recommendation for book published in English.
 I have several recommendation for book written in Japanese.
-Some of them are out of print, but we are happy to look for one for you.
-The books Ms. Eiko Yoshida wrote our recommendation.
-For the pattern, I have a book that I like.
+Some of them are out of print, but we are happy to look for one for you (with Fee).
+The books Ms. Eiko Yoshida wrote our recommendation (All in Japanese).
+For the pattern, I have a book that I like in English.
 It is easier for us to find this book.

 Not only for the industry, but for you to enjoy Sashiko.